arrusteddevelopment/arrusteddevelopment.github.io/content/blog/test-post.md

 +++
 date = 2025-05-16T15:00:00Z
-description = "My dick blah blah blahj article showcasing a custom Zola shortcode for embedding Streamable Videos into your pages." draft = false title = "Embed Streamable"
+description = "Some recommendations on materials for getting a dev up and running with Rust quickly" draft = false title = "Recommended Resources for Learning Rust"

 [extra]
 # keywords = "Video, Shortcodes, Embed, Embedded, Streamable"